nicolasgallandpro/dagyter/README.md

 # Installation
 - git clone...
-- copy workspace-example in another directory
+- copy workspace-example in another directory.
+You can add directories named "not_versionned" in any directory, they will be ignored
 - create .env file
 - docker-compose up -d